 - PHP function – if you’re comfortable editing your theme’s code, you can use a child theme to add the search functionality directly to your theme’s template files.

-The plugin gives you the shortcode and PHP function at the top of the page.
-And you can turn on the search replacement setting in the General Options tab:
+The plugin gives you the shortcode and template code at the top of the page.
+You can turn on the theme search replacement setting in General Options → Post Type Search → Sources & Basics, or add the Ajax Search Lite block in the editor:

 For example, you can see two search boxes below.
-The search box inside the page content is added using the shortcode, while the search box in the sidebar is using a regular WordPress Search widget and the plugin’s “replace theme search” functionality:
+The search box inside the page content is added using the shortcode or block, while the search box in the sidebar is using a regular WordPress Search widget and the plugin’s “replace theme search” functionality:

 And that’s it!
 Your visitors will now be able to enjoy WordPress autocomplete search on your site.